kasravnd/BioHub/README.md

-# BioAwesome
+# BioHub

 > A curated encyclopedia of biological databases - helping researchers find the perfect database for their needs.

 ## About

-BioAwesome is a comprehensive, community-driven catalog of biological databases organized by category, data type, and research domain.
-Whether you're looking for genomic data, protein structures, or metabolic pathways, BioAwesome helps you discover the right resource.
+BioHub is a comprehensive, community-driven catalog of biological databases organized by category, data type, and research domain.
+Whether you're looking for genomic data, protein structures, or metabolic pathways, BioHub helps you discover the right resource.

 ## Features